LunarSC/SQLDatabase/README.md

 # SQLDatabase
 This program was only meant to work on a local machine.
-Instead of giving you full instructions to set up a XAMPP server yourself and change some of the source code I have it implemented within my website.
+Instead of giving you full instructions to set up a XAMPP server yourself and change some of the source code I have it implemented within my website at http://tompedraza.com/descriptions/471Proj.html.